Scarlett-Saam/Earth/README.md

 # Earth
-for software bootcamp- training for making repo and testing etc.
+for software bootcamp- training for making repo and testing and more testing...